Protecting our natural wonderland

 - Encourage air con systems to be maintained at an easy 23℃

 - Installing insulation in all buildings to reduce the need for air conditioning

 - Keeping fridges and freezers sealed and at optimal temperatures

 - Making sure all appliances have the best suitable energy consumption rating.

 Reduce, reuse, recycle

-- Mulching green waste from pruned and fallen trees and foliage to use in garden beds
+- Green waste from pruned and fallen trees and foliage is mulched and used in garden beds

-- Reusing used cooking oils as bio fuel in lieu of diesel.
+- Used cooking oils are removed by certified contractors and reused as a bio fuel in lieu of diesel